VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

 helloworld_SOURCES=helloworld.c helloworld.h module1.c module2.c
 ```

-__Prompt__ Please list source files and header files on which the program
+__PROMPT__ Please list source files and header files on which the program
-depends behind foo_SOURCES.
+depends behind `foo_SOURCES`.

-Demo programs of other chapters in this guide can be added to this project
+Sample programs of other chapters in this guide can be added to this project
 conveniently.
-For example, in order to add foo program, we can modify the
+For example, in order to add `foo` program, we can modify the
-Makefile.am file as follows:
+Makefile.am file as follow:

 ```makefile
 noinst_PROGRAMS=helloworld foo